 When you schedule a job interview, be sure to confirm the interview location, as well as the date and time.
-We've heard from job seekers who didn't have an accurate address and ended up missing their job interview.
+You don't want to miss the job interview for lack of an accurate address.

-We've also heard from applicants who didn't write down the correct time and even from someone who got the day wrong.
+Write down the correct time and day and put it in the calendar on your smartphone.
 Showing up on the wrong day is embarrassing and will make you seem disorganized and unprofessional.

 Check the Interview Details

-Confirm, with the person scheduling the interview, the street address, the floor, and the suite if it's in a large office building.
+Confirm with the person who is scheduling the interview, the street address, the floor, and the suite if it's in a large office building.
 Also, confirm which department you are interviewing with and who you are going to meet.
 (Bring enough copies of your resume for each person.)